Tanksteezy/Highlighted_Work/GameCritique4.md

 ## Publishing Date
 October 2007  for mobile/ Card game overall, 1982
 # Synopsis
-<p>Phase 10 is a randomized card game played with a group of people that need to complete the 10 different phases.
+Phase 10 is a randomized card game played with a group of people that need to complete the 10 different phases.
-Whoever completes it first, wins.</p>
+Whoever completes it first, wins.

 # Game Play Summary
 ## Playability
-<p>The game is playable for certain people.
-Most people would not like the one aspect of the game
-which is educational, however it is just like another card game; just a little more complex then that. </p>
+The game is playable for certain people.
+Most people would not like the one aspect of the game which is educational, however it is just like another card game; just a little more complex then that.
 ### Single/Multiplayer
-<p> Multiplayer </p>
+ Multiplayer
 ### Controls
-<p> Keep the cards to yourself </p>
+ Keep the cards to yourself
 # Bugs
 <p> The rules could be a little more specific.
 For example, when a phase is completed by one person,
   does the game automatically end after, or that is depending on the next turn wheather they have a completed